-- 1. In order to fulfill its responsibility for providing a management oversight function, one of its key roles, the Board of Directors will work to understand medium to long-term management issues, monitor changes in the business environment surrounding Company management, select appropriate agenda items such as ways of going beyond defensive risk management through more aggressive approaches, and enhance the efficiency of meeting operations.
+- (a) Plan "Challenges in FY2020" - 1.
+In order to fulfill its responsibility for fulfilling the management oversight function, one of the key roles of the Board of Directors is to find ways to understand what the medium- to long-term management issues are, monitor changes in the business environment surrounding Company management, select appropriate agenda items such as aggressive approaches to go beyond just defensive risk management, and to hold meetings more efficiently.
 As part of the effort to provide the information that outside directors need to exercise their oversight function, opportunities for outside directors and corporate officers to engage in closer communication and deepen their mutual understanding will be provided. - 2.
 Quarterly business execution reports will be made more concise and compact to make the content easier for readers to understand.
-A basic approach to reports on risks and corresponding measures from a medium- to long-term perspective, including details on the progress of - 3.
+A basic approach to reports on risks and corresponding measures from a medium to longterm perspective, including details on the progress of said measures, will be discussed and applied. - 3.
 Information sharing and discussions with the CEO regarding the succession plan will continue on a regular basis.
 In addition, directors will be given more opportunities to engage with candidates to bring directors into even more active involvement in gathering information for discussions of the plan and nurturing potential successors. - 4.
-Efforts will be made to flesh out IT-driven arrangements for the operations of the Board of Directors, etc., including emergency-response considerations, and issues such as moving away from paper-based operations will be discussed.
+Efforts will be made to establish tangible IT-driven arrangements for the operations of the Board of Directors, etc., including for emergency response, and issues such as moving away from paperbased operations will be discussed. - (b) Do and Check "Confirmation and Evaluation of the Status of Response in FY2020"